wrgoldstein/wrgoldstein.github.io/src/lib/posts/svelte_animations.md

 I'm not sure what's next.
 It seems like it would be pretty easy to add [easing](https://svelte.dev/docs/svelte-easing), but I'd also like to explore [procedural animation](https://www.youtube.com/watch?v=qlfh_rv6khY), or maybe incorporating [physics](https://brm.io/matter-js/).
 Stay tuned.

+**Update**: Svelte 5 introduces a new tweening option that significantly simplifies this process.
+The approach described below still works, but the new API reduces verbosity and makes animation easier to implement.
+Check the [svelte-motion documentation](https://svelte.dev/docs/svelte/svelte-motion) for details on the new tweening syntax.

 <div class="flex place-content-center">🔲</div>